bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 ### Interface inheritance rules are compatible with Java 8

 To make Kotlin future-proof, we added some requirements that comply with the Java 8’s ones, to be able to later compile function bodies in Kotlin interfaces to Java default methods.
-In some cases it leads to Kotlin requiring more explicit overrides than before, and, sadly, methods of <code>Any</code> can’t be implemented in interfaces any more (this wouldn’t work in Java 8).
+In some cases it leads to Kotlin requiring more explicit overrides than before, and, sadly, methods of `Any` can’t be implemented in interfaces any more (this wouldn’t work in Java 8).
-Side note: the default implementations of interface methods are accessible from Java through as static members of <code>MyIntf.DefaultImpls</code>.
+Side note: the default implementations of interface methods are accessible from Java through as static members of `MyIntf.DefaultImpls`.
 ### More convenient getter names for booleans

-When a property in Kotlin is, for example, named <code>isValid</code>, its Java getter will now be <code>isValid()</code> and not <code>getIsVaild()</code>.
+When a property in Kotlin is, for example, named `isValid`, its Java getter will now be `isValid()` and not `getIsVaild()`.
 ### @JvmField and objects

-We have made the strategy for generating pure fields (as opposed to get/set pairs) more predictable: from now on only properties annotated as <code>@JvmField</code>, <code>lateinit</code> or <code>const</code> are exposed as fields to Java clients.
+We have made the strategy for generating pure fields (as opposed to get/set pairs) more predictable: from now on only properties annotated as `@JvmField`, `lateinit` or `const` are exposed as fields to Java clients.
 Older versions used heuristics and created static fields in objects unconditionally, which is against our initial design goal of having binary-compatibility-friendly APIs by default.
-Also, singleton instances are now accessible by the name <code>INSTANCE</code> (instead of <code>INSTANCE$</code>).
+Also, singleton instances are now accessible by the name `INSTANCE` (instead of `INSTANCE$`).
-We had to prohibit the usage of <code>@JvmField</code> in interfaces, because we can’t guarantee proper initialization semantics for them.
+We had to prohibit the usage of `@JvmField` in interfaces, because we can’t guarantee proper initialization semantics for them.
 ### Int is Serializable

-Now the type <code>Int</code> and other basic types are <code>Serializable</code> on the JVM.
+Now the type `Int` and other basic types are `Serializable` on the JVM.
 This should help many frameworks.
 ### No “package facades”

-Classes like <code>KotlinPackage</code> etc are gone.
+Classes like `KotlinPackage` etc are gone.
 We have finished the transition onto the new class-file layout, and the previously deprecated “package facades” are now removed.
-Use <code>FileNameKt</code> and/or <code>@file:JvmName</code> (with the optional <code>@file:JvmMultifileClass</code>).
+Use `FileNameKt` and/or `@file:JvmName` (with the optional `@file:JvmMultifileClass`).
 ### Internals are now mangled

-Since Java doesn’t have <code>internal</code> visibility (yet), we had to mangle the names of <code>internal</code> declarations to avoid unexpected clashes in overrides when we extend a class from another module.
+Since Java doesn’t have `internal` visibility (yet), we had to mangle the names of `internal` declarations to avoid unexpected clashes in overrides when we extend a class from another module.
 Technically, internal members are available to Java clients, but they look ugly, which is the minimal price we could pay for predictability of library evolution.
 ### Other deprecations and restrictions